kabilanmohanraj/Machine_Learning_Algorithms/README.md

 # Supervised_Machine_Learning_Algorithms
-Python implementation of basic supervised ML algorithms.
+Python implementation of supervised ML algorithms and ensemble techniques.
 The code files are in the '.ipynb' format.
 So, use any of the IPython consoles to access the notebooks.

 ### General logical flow of the code:
 1. Reading data